-To understand the reduction of ripple current amplitude in the multiphase circuit, examine the equation representing an individual channel's peak-to-peak inductor current.
+To understand the reduction of ripple current amplitude in the multiphase circuit, examine Equation 1 which represents an individual channel's peak-to-peak inductor current.

-$$I{PP} = \frac{(V{IN} - V{OUT})V{OUT}}{Lf_S V{IN}}$$ (EQ.
+$$I{P-P} = \frac{(V{IN} - V{OUT}) \dot{V}{OUT}}{Lf{S} V{IN}}$$ (EQ.
 1)

-In Equation 1, V{IN} and V{OUT} are the input and output voltages respectively, L is the single-channel inductor value, and f_S is the switching frequency.
+In Equation 1, $V{IN}$ and $V{OUT}$ are the input and output voltages respectively, L is the single-channel inductor value, and $f_S$ is the switching frequency.

 FIGURE 2.
-CHANNEL INPUT CURRENTS AND INPUT-CAPACITOR RMS CURRENT FOR 3-PHASE CONVERTER
+CHANNEL INPUT CURRENTS AND INPUT-CAPACITOR RMS CURRENT FOR THREE-PHASE CONVERTER

 The output capacitors conduct the ripple component of the inductor current.
 In the case of multiphase converters, the capacitor current is the sum of the ripple currents from each of the individual channels.
 Compare Equation 1 to the expression for the peak-to-peak current after the summation of N symmetrically phase-shifted inductor currents in Equation 2.
 Peak-to-peak ripple current decreases by an amount proportional to the number of channels.
-Output-voltage ripple is a function of capacitance, capacitor equivalent series resistance (ESR), and inductor ripple current.
+Output voltage ripple is a function of capacitance, capacitor equivalent series resistance (ESR), and inductor ripple current.
 Reducing the inductor ripple current allows the designer to use fewer or less costly output capacitors.

-$$I{C, PP} = \frac{(V{IN} - N V{OUT})V{OUT}}{Lf_S V{IN}}$$ (EQ.
+$$I{C, P-P} = \frac{(V{IN} - N V{OUT}) V{OUT}}{Lf_S V{IN}}$$ (EQ.
 2)

 Another benefit of interleaving is to reduce input ripple current.
 Input capacitance is determined in part by the maximum input ripple current.
 Multiphase topologies can improve overall system cost and size by lowering input ripple current and allowing the designer to reduce the cost of input capacitance.
-The example in Figure 2 illustrates input currents from a three-phase converter combining to reduce the total input ripple current.
+The example in Figure 2 illustrates input currents from a 3-phase converter combining to reduce the total input ripple current.

 The converter depicted in Figure 2 delivers 36A to a 1.5V load from a 12V input.
 The RMS input capacitor current is 5.9A.
 Compare this to a single-phase converter also stepping down 12V to 1.5V at 36A.
 The single-phase converter has 11.9A RMS input capacitor current.
-The single-phase converter must use an input capacitor bank with twice the RMS current capacity as the equivalent three-phase converter.
+The single-phase converter must use an input capacitor bank with twice the RMS current capacity as the equivalent 3-phase converter.

-Figures 22, 23 and 24 in the section entitled Input Capacitor Selection can be used to determine the input-capacitor RMS current based on load current, duty cycle, and the number of channels.
+Figures 21, 22 and 23 in the section entitled "Input Capacitor Selection" on page 30, can be used to determine the input-capacitor RMS current based on load current, duty cycle, and the number of channels.
 They are provided as aids in determining the optimal input capacitor solution.
-Figure 25 shows the single phase input-capacitor RMS current for comparison.
+Figure 23 shows the single-phase input-capacitor RMS current for comparison.